mwbowers/mwbowers.github.io/concepts/program-structure/qsys-databasefile.md

 > When changing code during maintenance, make sure to leave the `Overrider` setter code before **ANY** call to any I/O methods.

-## Nomad Tools to assist in File maintenance
+## Monarch Dev Tools to assist in File maintenance

-There are two external Nomad tools that are available when changing **file** schema[^3]:
+There are two external tools provided by ASNA that are available when changing **file** schema[^3]:

 1. Refresh XFU
 2. Run Custom Tool (for a Program source file).

 * Refresh XFU - For **every** file field in the Program (database, workstation and printfiles), *get* the current schema(s) from the external physical devices and write the XML file.

-* Nomad Custom Tool - The tool that is configured to run for `.cs` source files that have classes derived from `ASNA.QSys Program`, is a tool that takes the XML definition of the schema and data structure mapping information - *XFU* file - and **re-generates** the `partial` class in the `.Io.cs` related source file.
+* Custom Tool - The tool that is configured to run for `.cs` source files that have classes derived from `ASNA.QSys Program`, is a tool that takes the XML definition of the schema and data structure mapping information - *XFU* file - and **re-generates** the `partial` class in the `.Io.cs` related source file.
 (Recall that the partial class defines Program fields according to file schema records and *PopulateXXX* I/O methods).

 > If possible, avoid changing *manually* the contents of the `.Io.cs` partial classes, letting the Custom Tool freely replace the proper source.